michelfernandez/cove/site/content/english/_index.md

 {{< content text=center top=20 width=narrow >}}
 {{% markdown %}}
-Signing with Skribble
+Sign with Skribble and
-is 90% cheaper than on paper
+save 90% compared to signing on paper
 ---
+Use the potential of seamless digital processes.
 {{% /markdown %}}
 {{< /content >}}